birkin/go_package_experimentation/README.md

     - the filename is irrelevant
     - as long as the file's package import statement is the same, and `main.go` imports that package, `main.go` has access to all of the functions in any of the files in the package.

-- `Some_func_ac()`, called by `main.go`, shows how a function can be called from an external file.
+- `Some_func_c()`, called by `main.go`, shows how a function can be called from an external file:

+    - in the _same_ root directory (a sibling of `main.go`).
+    - which starts with the same `package main` statement.
+    - notes:

         - `main.go` does not import anything extra.
         - a run or build require `go run ./*.go` and `go build ./*.go` instead of the 'normal' ways of calling the functions, or the following error will appear:

                 # command-line-arguments
                 ./main.go:19:17: undefined: Some_func_c

+        - i did try adding an import to the root directory, but that triggers an error something like 'cannot cycle'.

 ---